 Seasonal activities in Robert H Treman State Park

-Learn more about the history of Robert H. Treman State Park and its importance to the Ithaca area.
+Held on a day in October each year, learn more about the history of Robert H. Treman State Park and its importance to the Ithaca area during the Heritage Day Celebrations.
 Open to visitors of all ages, join a member of the state park’s staff and archaeologists on a one-hour guided one-mile hike and history tour.
-Learn how the park was created, local Ithaca area history as well as its natural history.
+Learn how the park was created, local Ithaca area history, and the region's natural history.
 Grab your hiking boots out of the rig and enjoy guided tours of the Old Mill, Upper Park, Upper Gorge, and Lucifer Falls.